AliceWonderMiscreations/SimpleCacheRedis/USAGE.md

 Exceptions
 ----------

-There are two conditions that can cause SimpleCacheRedis to intentionally throw an exception:
+There are three conditions that can cause SimpleCacheRedis to intentionally throw an exception:

 1. The data type used in a parameter is incorrect
 2. The data used in a parameter is not valid for use
+3. There is an issue connecting with the Redis server or if you are using the Sodium variant, there is an issue that will prevent encryption from working.

 ### Data Type Exceptions